This page provides information for DPUK staff, researchers, associates and members of the public in relation to

 Along with our host and partner organisations, we are continually monitoring the situation regarding coronavirus (COVID-19).

-We have suspended recruitment to clinical trials, and it is likely there will be disruption to DPUK-funded research projects in a range of settings due to measures currently in place (see 'DPUK-funded projects' section below).
+Recruitment to studies and clinical trials is resuming in some cases, with measures in place to ensure the safety of participants and researchers.
+It is likely there will have been disruption to DPUK-funded research projects in a range of settings due to measures and restrictions in place since March (see 'DPUK-funded projects' section below).
 Online resources such as the DPUK Data Portal remain open and available for use by researchers.

-It is also likely that a number of DPUK-affiliated clinical researchers will be asked to turn their attentions and skills towards helping tackle this crisis.
+A number of DPUK-affiliated clinical researchers have been asked to turn their attentions and skills towards helping tackle the coronavirus outbreak.

 We will update this page as and when further information becomes available.
 LAST UPDATE: 16/10/20

 The DPUK funding award now ends on 31 December 2020, and our focus is on completing reporting requirements for the MRC.
 The MRC Oversight Board reviewed the progress of all projects on 22 May 2020 and confirmed that the majority would be completed by 30 June 2020.
 A very small number of projects have been significantly impacted by the COVID-19 pandemic and were granted no-cost extensions by the MRC following assessment of formal applications.

 Information and guidance on coronavirus